Guiiix/qubes-ansible/EXAMPLES.md

 # Example tasks

-The **qubesos** module is under active development, and its syntax and available options may evolve.
-Refer to the examples below to learn more about managing Qubes OS qubes.

 ## Creating an inventory file for Ansible

 To set up an inventory file, create a file with content similar to the following: